State Reform School for Boys: Final years 1873–84

-Continued expansion amidst challenges: 1877 enlargement
+Building Enlargement 1877

 In 1875 the legislature passed an appropriation of $90,000 for an addition to the school as a Correctional Department.
 The addition was built mainly upon the foundations of the part burned in 1859, though the arrangement of the rooms differs greatly.

 Plans and estimates were presented by Messrs.
 Cutting and Holman of Worcester; and these plans, after careful study by the Trustees, were submitted to a committee of the council, and, meeting with their approval, the work was started in August of 1875.

 The work was done by divided contract, proposals requested for the different parts, the brick-work, the lumber, the stone and the iron.
 A large number of the inmates were selected for this outside work.
 Some for excavating the foundations, some for assisting the masons, others to help in the moving of the Garden House built some 17 years earlier.
 The removal of the Garden House was necessary because it stood upon ground to be occupied by the enlargement, and could not readily be made a part of it.

 When completed, the addition would have two large schoolrooms, sleeping halls and a dining room for about 200 boys.
 It would also have workshops, cells for solitary confinement, a hospital and room for the officers.
 Once the new addition was completed and occupied in April 1877 a series of mechanical trades were introduced including sleigh making, blacksmithing, painting, and woodworking, including making handcarts, wheelbarrows and hand sleds.
 With this new addition, the older incorrigible boys were able to be completely segregated from the other boys.
 They had separate school-rooms, separate dining-rooms, sleeping rooms, and workshops, and their playground was separated from the reformatory department boys by a building two stories high and thirty-eight feet wide.
 They will only see the reformatory department boys on the Sabbath in the chapel, when the reformatory department boys occupy the gallery, the correctional department boys the floor.

 With this new addition the trustees created the reformatory branch (old building), correctional branch (new addition), trust branch (3 trust houses) and hospital branch (both hospitals).

 In 1879 the trustees thought it wise to renamed the correctional department to the Industrial department.
 The term "Industrial department" would be used throughout the state institutions.